xomcar/xomcar.github.io/cv.md

 **Control Systems Engineering**
 _Rigidity theory in presence of noise for localization and control of multiagent systems_

-**Bachelor's degree** [2020-2022]
+**Bachelor's degree** [2017-2020]
 **Informatics Engineering**
 _Reverse engineering of CAN messages for terminal container movement machinery_

 ## Hard skills
-* Go programming language
+* Advance knowledge of the Go programming language
+* Advance knowledge of the gRPC framework
-* C programming language
+* Advance knowledge of the C programming language
-* Python programming language
+* Good knowledge of the Python programming language
+* Good knowledge of microprocessors architecture and peripherals (UART, SPI, I2C, DMA, timers, interrupt, scheduling)
+* Usage of STM32 Suite (CubeIDE, CubeProgrammer, CubeMX)
-* Usage and maintenance of embedded Linux OS (buildroot)
+* Good knowledge of Linux OS usage and configuration
-* Bash scripting
-* Prototyping on Matlab/Simulink
+* Good knowledge of Rust programming language
+* Basic knowledge of HTML and CSS
+* Data manipulation (matplotlib, numpy, pandas) for hardware testing and report production (markdown, latex, word, excel)
+* Discrete knowledge of computer vision methodologies (OpenCV)
+* Discrete knowledge of Matlab and Simulink (prototyping and simulation)
+* Make build system
-* Markdown/latex documentation
+* Git SVN

 ## Soft skills
 * Independent in retrieving information and in finding solutions